PlusLabNLP/SPHERE/README.md

 @inproceedings{liu2026energy,
-  title={Energy-Regularized Sequential Model Editing on Hyperspheres}, author={Liu, Qingyuan and Gu, Jia-Chen and Yao, Yunzhi and Wang, Hong and Peng, Nanyun}, booktitle={The Fourteenth International Conference on Learning Representations}
+  title={Energy-Regularized Sequential Model Editing on Hyperspheres}, author={Liu, Qingyuan and Gu, Jia-Chen and Yao, Yunzhi and Wang, Hong and Peng, Nanyun}, booktitle={The Fourteenth International Conference on Learning Representations}, year={2026}
-  year={2026}
 }
 ```